Pseudo-Nonlinear Data Augmentation: A Constrained Energy Minimization Viewpoint: Psuedo-Nonlinear data augmentation

-\paragraph{Generating.} To generate new data \(z^{\ast}\), we first generate a new point \(w^{\ast}\) in the latent space, which in our case, is a pre-specified flat base sub-manifold \(\mathcal{B}\).
-This can be done in various ways, such as using pure heuristics, controlled perturbations, or even black-box generative models.
-In our case, we focus on a simple, white-box generation method: \emph{kernel density estimation}~\citep{davis2011remarks,parzen1962estimation}.
-Specifically, we first fit a kernel density estimation model \(M\) on either the \(\theta \) or \(\eta \) coordinate systems, then sample \(m\) new points \(w^{\ast}\) in the latent space \(\mathcal{B}\) from \(M\).
+\paragraph{Augmenting.} To generate an augmented data \(z^{\ast}\), we first generate a new representation \(w^{\ast}\) in the latent space, which in our case, is a pre-specified flat base sub-manifold \(\mathcal{B}\).
+This \(w^{\ast}\) can be generated in various ways, such as controlled perturbations of the original representations or a linear mixture of two arbitrary original representations.